-- 1. Lift up to remove the fan duct - To install the fan duct, align the fan duct with the guiding groove.
-Push down the fan duct into chassis until it is firmly seated.
+- 1. Lift up to remove the fan duct - 2.
+To install the fan duct, align the fan duct with the guiding groove.
+Push down the fan duct into chassis until its firmly seat.

 3-3 Removing and installing the Heat Sink